highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

 -------------
 * Zone | A higher spatial level, typically countries
 * Region | A lower spatial level, for example NUTS2 or NUTS3 regions.
+* .gms files | .gms files are the primary file format used in GAMS.
+They contain the modeling code written in the GAMS language.
+A .gms file typically includes the model definition, sets, parameters, variables, equations, objective functions, and any additional GAMS-specific syntax required to structure the model.
+* .dd files | .dd files contain data input which is used in the model.

 Abbreviations
 --------------